Yaachaka/C_book_solutions/currentChapter.md

 }
 ```

 Since the type of `p` depends on `n`, which isn't constant, `p` is said to have a variably modified type.
 Note that the validity of an assignment such as `p = a` can't always be determined by the compiler.
-For example, the following code will compile but is correct only if `m` and 1 are equal:
+For example, the following code will compile but is correct only if `m` and `n` are equal:

 ```C
 int a[m][n], (*p)[m];